One Day in: Eidfjord - Climbing the Kjeasen, a Norwegian Gem

-You will follow a path where you meet very few other vacationers, making your experience an entirely unique one, even if you arrive with hundreds of other cruise ship passengers to the port.
+You will follow a path where you meet very few other vacationers, making your experience a unique one, even if you arrive with hundreds of other cruise ship passengers to the port.

 Coming into Eidfjord by ship, you should try to wake up as early as possible, as long before the berthing time as possible for you.
 This has nothing to do with our hiking tour, but everything with the region you are sailing through.
 The Eidfjord is one of Norway's most extended and most stunning fjords.
 Cagedged in by gigantic granite walls you surely would want to spend some time sitting on your balcony, just marvelling at the landscape.
 If your cruise line offers this package, maybe even take breakfast on your balcony, because the closer you get to the port, the more spectacular the scenery becomes until you finally cross beneath the Hardangervidda Bridge and close in on the port.

-Now some people might, rightfully, ask whether it is absolutely necessary to rise early.
+Now some people might, rightfully, ask whether it is vital to rise early.
 After all, the fjords are just as beautiful in the evening, when you go back out.
 And while this is correct, here are my three reasons for rising early during a cruise of the Norwegian fjords:

 This is just absolutely anecdotal personal experience, but the weather is often better in the morning.
-Wind and Rain are built up over the day, by the sun providing them with their necessary energy, then die down again overnight.
+Wind and Rain are built up over the day, with the sun providing them with their necessary energy and then dying down again overnight.

 In Norway, especially in the middle of summer, the sun will rise early.
 If you are out for good pictures, you probably know already that the light of the rising or setting sun can massively improve your photographs.
 However, when the ship sets sail again, it is often too early for the somewhat late Norwegian sunset to have any effect.